abbbi/pbsav/README.md

 You may ant to test the full guestfs functionality by running `libguestfs-test-tool` before you continue.

-# Selecting backups for scans
+# Marking backups to be scanned

-As there is no functionality to set tags, the current way for selecting backups you want to scan is to include an "pbsav" string within the comment of the backup description.
+As there is no functionality to set tags, the current way to mark backups you want to scan is to include an "pbsav" string within the comment of the backup description.

 # Starting the scan jobs